-They read investigation files presented by the Police officers from the Criminal Investigation department (CID) to decide whether or not the evidence is strong enough to take to Court.
-They send the files to court for hearing once the investigations are complete.

-They represent (speak on behalf of) the State (the victim/complainant) during the trial process.
-They lead evidence and guestion the suspect and his or her witness to confirm a

-Make the Attorneys are found at or near the court in which they work.
+- Market Market And Antiparties and the Police officers from the Criminal Investigation department (CID) to decide whether or not the evidence is strong enough to take to Court. - $\overset{\text{le}}{\sim}$ They send the files to court for hearing once the investigations are complete. - $\overset{}{\sim}$ They represent (speak on behalf of) the State (the victim/complainant) during the trial process.
+They lead evidence and guestion the suspect and his or her witness to confirm a case. - State Attorneys are found at or near the court in which they work.
 Every Court has a Prosecutor or State Attorney attached to it.
 Inquiries at the Court will reveal who and where they sit.